 Even though the technical skills continue to remain important for the practice of internal auditing, the behavioural skills determine, to a large extent, a successful conduct of internal auditing.
-The technical skills include risk analysis and control assessment techniques, identification of types of controls,

-© University of Cape Coast https://ir.ucc.edu.gh/xmlui governance, risk, and control tools and techniques, and business process analysis techniques.
+The technical skills include risk analysis and control assessment techniques, identification of types of controls, governance, risk, and control tools and techniques, and business process analysis techniques.